caninetools/canine.tools/docs/about/index.md

 ---

 ## Can I trust you?
 You can never trust a random stranger on the internet.
-However, I run this service as a passion project.
-I will never use anyone's personal data for any reason.
-I will never intentionally leak anyone's data or sell it to other parties.
+However, we run this service as a passion project.
+We will never use anyone's personal data for any reason.
+We will never intentionally leak anyone's data or sell it to other parties.

 If you need to host sensitive text or files, encrypt them before publishing them to any service provided by canine.tools.